-This study was a prospective study on 30 patients suffering from operable colorectal cancers (stage I-III), an age of at least 18 years and fit for elective surgery admitted in Al-Azhar University Hospitals during the period from January 2014 to June 2016.
-A written informed consent was obtained from all subjects of the study, and the study was approved by the Ethics Committee of Faculty of Medicine, Al-Azhar University.
-Fifteen patients (group A) were operated upon by laparoscopic-assisted technique in which the colon dissection and freely mobilization was done, then it was withdrawn through an extension of port site at the umbilicus and the colon came out of the wound easily.
+This study was a retrospective study on 30 patients suffering from colorectal diseases specially operable colorectal cancers (stage I-III), an age of at least 16 years either elective or urgent surgery admitted in Al-Azhar University Hospitals during the period from January 2015 to January 2020.
+A written informed consent was obtained from every subjects of the study, and the study was approved by the Ethics Committee of Faculty of Medicine, Al-Azhar University.
+Fifteen patients

+(group A) were operated upon by laparoscopic-assisted technique in which the colon dissection and freely mobilization was done, then it was withdrawn through an extension of port site at the umbilicus and the colon came out of the wound easily.
 The resection of a segment of the colon, and the anastomosis are accomplished extra corporeally using a staplers then the completed anastomosis was dropped back into the abdominal cavity.
 The other 15 patients (group B) were operated upon by open technique.
-Certain parameters were assessed during the operative (amount of blood loss and operative duration) early and postoperative periods (lymph node harvest recovery) for evaluating procedure.
-Analysis of data was done using SPSS (statistical program for social science) with description of quantitative variables as mean \pm SD, t-test was used to compare two groups as regard quantitative variable and P value < 0.05 was significant.
+Certain parameters were assessed during the operative (amount of blood loss and operative duration) and postoperative periods (lymph node harvest and recovery) for evaluating procedure.
+The amount of blood loss is calculated by soaked gauze, every soaked gauze calculated by 150 cc blood.

+Analysis of data was done using SPSS (statistical program for the social science) with description of quantitative variables by t test or Mann-Whitney U test as mean±SD, t-test was used to compare two groups as regard a quantitative variable and P value < 0.05 was significant.